 - Column in the Workflow: The columns represent the workflow-Ready, Develop, Validate, and Approve.
 A column is further divided into sub-columns i.e. In-Progress and Done, except the Ready and the Approve lanes.

 - Lane/Board/Card Type Policies: The description you add (which can describe the policies for card movement) when you configure the Board/lanes show on hovering over the Board/Lane headers.
-The description or policies entered when you define a card type in the application, show on hovering on the card type in the Legend.
+The description or policies entered when you define a card type in the application, are shown by hovering on the card type in the Legend.
 This can be effective to communicate card movement policies on the board.

-- Card Owner: The card on the Kanban Board displays the current owner on hovering on the Profile image or “Avatar”.
+- Card Owner: The card on the Kanban Board displays the current owner by hovering on the Profile image or “Avatar”.
 If you have uploaded your picture to your profile, the avatar will be also used for identification.
-You can also select multiple owners for a card from the list of available users by using <Ctrl + Click> or <Shift + Click> in the Microsoft® Windows or <Command-Click> on the Mac OS®.
-In case of multiple owners, the profile picture changes to multiple people image and on mouse-hover displays the names of all owners.
+You can also select multiple owners for a card from the list of available users by simply adding a checkmark on the checkboxes beside the card owners to assign a card.
+In the case of multiple owners, the profile picture changes to multiple people image, and on mouse-hover displays the names of all owners.

 - WIP Limit: The WIP limit set for a lane and the total number of cards in that lane is displayed on the lane header.
 For example, 5/3 indicates there are five cards in the lane and the WIP limit for the lane is three.
 As the total count of cards in the lane has exceeded the WIP limit i.e. the WIP limit is violated, the lane header is highlighted in red.